wurenzhi/hyper_label_model/readme.md

 Please use the suggested checkpoint for your evaluation.

 Note training can take 2-3 days.
 To speedup, one can adapt the script to use a different GPU for a different run to execute the runs in parallel.

-# 5. LICENSE
-Our code is released under GNU GENERAL PUBLIC LICENSE Version 3.
-See the LICENSE file.